ethereum/pm/All Core Devs Meetings/Meeting 74.md

 Video: [[5:32]](https://youtu.be/aZ0S_oLSwhE?t=332)

-**Hudson Jameson:** We did pick a block number for Istanbul.
-Coindesk corrected their article on that.
+**Hudson Jameson:** A block number for Istanbul was chosen.
+Coindesk corrected their article.

 - **Istanbul Block Number:** 9,069,000